kostya12071/chia/README.md

 `delayMin` delay in Minutes.
 Plotting will start after the number of minutes specified.
 Optimal delay is based on your system performance.
 Recommended is 40 min for most users.
 Default is 5 minutes.

+You can also specify `farmer public key` and `pool public key` to be used in plotting by uncommenting `$farmerPublicKey` and `$poolPublicKey` variables and setting the corresponding values.  if they are not provided, deamon will use the keys specified in the config.yaml file.

+#### Terminating Process ####

+*Immediate*

+The plotting will continue for number of iterations specified by $numberOfPlotsPerInstance, which should be set to a large number in most cases to allow fo continous plotting.

+In case you want to terminate plots in progress, you can press Cntr+C in the PowerShell window to cancel the process or close the window.
+Any plots in progress will be lost.
+Temp files created during the terminated ran will be removed if you re-start the process again.

+*After Completing Plot in Progress*

+If you can wait for plotting in progress to complete, create a file called 'stop' with any extention in either Temp or Destination folder.
+Script will look for this file and if found, will exit as soon as it's done with plot in progress.

 ***Examples***

 Start using drive D:\P1\ as temp space and e:\ as destination with 40 min delay.
 This process will use folders D:\P1 as temp folders